Orlando Drug Lawyer

 What are the consequences of committing a drug crime?

-Trafficking in the state of Florida is a first-degree felony no matter the substance and the amount you’re found to be in possession of will drastically affect your case and the potential outcomes.
+Trafficking in the state of Florida is a first-degree felony no matter the substance, and the amount you possess will drastically affect your case and its potential outcomes.
 If you have been arrested for any type of Orlando drug crime, then you want to get your case into the hands of an accomplished Orlando criminal defense law firm soon.

 How can I avoid being charged with a prescription drug charge?

-Prescription drug usage is pretty common and the Center for Disease Control (CDC) reports that about 48.4% of U.S. citizens were found to have used prescription drugs in the past 30 days.
+Prescription drug usage is pretty common, and the Center for Disease Control (CDC) reports that about 48.4% of U.S. citizens were found to have used prescriptions in the past 30 days.
 Almost a quarter of U.S. citizens were found to have used three or more prescription drugs during that time.

 Due to this increase in usage, Florida lawmakers are becoming increasingly aware of the illegal sale and manufacturing of prescription drugs and are dealing out harsh penalties.
 A criminal defense lawyer may prove that you’re legally exempt and allowed to own the prescription drugs.

-Attorneys have had success demonstrating that you have a prescription, work for an agency legally dealing with the drug, or you’re a medical professional with reasonable access to the drugs for daily work.
+Attorneys have had success demonstrating that the defendant has a prescription, works for an agency legally dealing with the drug, or is a medical professional with reasonable access to the drugs for daily work.
 Call and consult with an attorney right away if you’ve been falsely accused of a prescription drugs crime.

 Can I go to jail for growing marijuana in Florida for personal use?

-The severity of Florida’s cultivation penalties will depend on the amount that you have and anything under 300 plants will be considered a first-degree felony.
 Florida law stipulates that residents cannot grow marijuana for personal or medical use.
+The severity of Florida’s cultivation penalties will depend on the amount that you have.
+Anything under 300 plants will be considered a first-degree felony.

 Can a drug crimes lawyer protect my rights?

-Drug penalties in Florida may be severe but drug crime lawyers have had success defending these types of cases by getting penalties reduced or having these crimes dismissed entirely.
+Drug penalties in Florida may be severe, but drug crime lawyers have successfully defended these types of cases by reducing penalties or having these crimes dismissed entirely.

 Experienced Florida drug crime attorneys have experience skillfully defending the rights of clients facing drug crimes.
 Your professional criminal defense attorney can ensure that your rights are upheld throughout the entire legal process.

-Your defense team also can use all of their skills, experience, and resources to ensure you are protected from manipulation and unjust practices.
+Your defense team can also use all of their skills, experience, and resources to protect you from manipulation and unjust practices.
 Call an Orlando criminal defense attorney to discuss your options and what’s best for your case.